Everything but the Girl: Formation and early years

-In 1988, Everything but the Girl released Idlewild.
+In 1988 Everything but the Girl released Idlewild.
 Blending acoustic instrumentation with sequenced drums and synthesisers, it reached No. 13 on the UK Albums Chart, spending 15 weeks on the chart.
 A cover version of Danny Whitten's "I Don't Want to Talk About It", previously a success for Rod Stewart, was released as a single shortly afterwards.
 It reached No. 3 on the UK Singles Chart and was added to the latter issues of the album.
 Around this time, Lloyd Cole and the Commotions asked Thorn to contribute vocals to the song "Big Snake" on their final studio album, Mainstream.

-1990's Los-Angeles-recorded "slick, commercial" album The Language of Life was produced by Tommy LiPuma and featured notable US west coast and US east coast session musicians, including Omar Hakim, Vinnie Colaiuta, Lenny Castro, Joe Sample and Michael Brecker.
+1990's Los Angeles-recorded "slick, commercial" album The Language of Life was produced by Tommy LiPuma and featured notable US west-coast and east-coast session musicians, including Omar Hakim, Vinnie Colaiuta, Lenny Castro, Joe Sample and Michael Brecker.
 Stan Getz contributed a tenor sax solo on the song "The Road".
 The single "Driving". received heavy rotation on American adult alternative radio.

-In 1991, they released the self-produced album Worldwide.
-It charted at No. 29 on the UK Albums Chart.
+In 1991 they released the self-produced album Worldwide.
+It reached No. 29 on the UK albums chart.

 1992 saw the release of the acoustic Covers EP.
 It reached No. 13 on the UK chart.
 The lead track was "Love Is Strange".
 It also included cover versions of Bruce Springsteen's "Tougher Than the Rest"; Cyndi Lauper's "Time after Time" and Elvis Costello's "Alison".
 These four tracks were included on the US only album, Acoustic.

-In mid 1992, the duo was forced to curtail recording and touring for several months when Watt became seriously ill.
+In mid-1992 the duo was forced to curtail recording and touring for several months when Watt became seriously ill.
 He was eventually diagnosed with eosinophilic granulomatosis with polyangiitis, a rare autoimmune disease.
 Watt was hospitalised for 10 weeks, and endured several life-saving operations; he subsequently wrote a memoir, Patient, about his near-death ordeal.

 In 1993, Everything but the Girl released two EPs in the UK.
 One featured a cover version of Paul Simon's "The Only Living Boy in New York".
-The other spawned a subsequent top 10 UK hit, "I Didn't Know I Was Looking for Love", for Karen Ramirez.
+The other spawned a top-10 UK hit, "I Didn't Know I Was Looking for Love", for Karen Ramirez.